FAQ

 Do you offer a proofreading service?

 Writers are often taught to proofread their paper to check for basic punctuation and spelling errors.
 In the publishing world, however, “proofreading” has a different meaning.
-Proofreaders check proofs of formatted, edited material for adherence to design and for minor errors in copy.
+Proofreaders check proofs of formatted, edited material for adherence to design and for minor errors.
 A copyeditor checks for spelling, grammar, usage, and consistency.
 If you feel your paper is already well written and just needs another set of eyes to check for errors, please request a light copyedit.

 How much does it cost?